lyteword/chspurgeon-tod/volume-7/psalm-126.md

 d) Past disappointments.

-3\.What connection there is between sowing in tears and reaping in joy.
+3\.
+What connection there is between sowing in tears and reaping in joy.

 a) A joyful harvest, by God's blessing, is the natural consequence of a dripping seed time.

 b) God, who cannot lie, hath promised it.

-4\.When this joyful harvest may be expected.
+4\.
+When this joyful harvest may be expected.
 It must not be expected in our wintry world, for there is not sun enough to ripen it.
 Heaven is the Christian's summer.
 When you come to reap the fruits of your present trials, you will bless God, who made you sow in tears. *Improvement*.

 a) How greatly are they to blame who in this busy time stand all the day idle!